US Regulator Orders Inspections On Some Boeing MAX 9 Planes After Emergency - UrduPoint

 US Regulator Orders Inspections On Some Boeing MAX 9 Planes After Emergency

-Washington, (APP - UrduPoint / Pakistan Point News - 7th Jan, 2024) The US air safety regulator announced Saturday it was grounding some Boeing 737 MAX 9 airplanes pending inspections, a day after a panel blew out of one of the planes over the western state of Oregon.
+Washington, (APP - UrduPoint / Pakistan Point News - 7th Jan, 2024) The US air safety regulator said Saturday that it was grounding some Boeing 737 MAX 9 jets pending inspections, a day after a panel blew out of one of the planes over the western state of Oregon.

-The Federal Aviation Administration "is requiring immediate inspections of certain Boeing 737 MAX 9 planes before they can return to flight," the agency said on X, formerly Twitter.
+The Federal Aviation Administration "is requiring immediate inspections of certain Boeing 737 MAX 9 planes before they can return to flight," the agency said on X.

 The agency said around 171 aircraft worldwide would be affected, with each inspection taking four to eight hours.